This year’s Mental Health Awareness Week celebrated nature and how it can help us be mindful, feel calmer and nourish our sense of wellbeing.

 Once you’ve got a few ideas, think about how you can experience them from your own home.
 You could ask someone to bring you a plant or some flowers.
 You could open your window, especially if there’s a breeze to stir the branches of nearby trees.
 Try birdwatching from your window or find wildlife accounts to follow on social media.
 There are nature programmes on TV or birdsong you can listen to online.

 Whether it’s watching birds from your front door or nurturing plants on your window ledge, you can appreciate nature from home.
 It might even encourage you to visit the park or go to the library for a book about wild flowers.
-Or maybe you’ll explore our Connect with Nature page and find a local gardening or walking group.
-Our nature campaign resources can still be downloadedto give you lots of ideas to engage with nature to support your wellbeing.
+Maybe you’ll explore our Connect with Nature page and find a local gardening or walking group or find other ideas to engage with nature to support your wellbeing.

 Take small steps and enjoy your journey!